 The pristine pastures and clean air of Tasmania, King Island and Flinders Island provide the perfect environment to grow Cape Grim Beef.
-Since 2006, the brand has developed a reputation for providing 100% grass fed premium-grade beef, sought after by butchers and chefs who have built their careers on choosing the best produce and letting it speak for itself.
 With its natural marbling, Cape Grim Beef is guaranteed to be tender, juicy and of the highest eating quality.
-Compared with other beef products, it has a rich and full flavour – reflecting the grass-only diet of the cattle.
-Cape Grim Beef is completely free of hormone growth promoters and GMOs.
+Cape Grim Beef is completely free of hormone growth promotants and GMOs.

 Robbins Island Tasmanian Wagyu

-Fourth generation cattle farmers John, Keith, Alex and Chauncey Hammond have been breeding Wagyu on Robbins Island since the early 1990’s.
-During the iconic seasonal musters, bands of horsemen swim the cattle through saltwater channels at low tide to move them peacefully between grazing areas.
 Featuring impressive marble scores of up to MB9, the taste signature is a unique combination of specific Wagyu genetics, regional pasture influences and specific grain ration that aims to mimic the local flora of Robbins Island.
+Bred with a low fat melting point, Robbins Island Wagyu has a distinct mouth fell and rich taste.
 In Japanese, the concept of WA 和 from WAGYU translates to balance or peace.
 From Robbins Island, Tasmania, a unique taste - in harmony with nature.